Common hazards

 - are foldable and easily transportable

-- have a small working platform and partial handrail
+- have a small working platform and partial or full handrail.

 A-frame, straight, single or extension ladders